ITALYS ROMANTIC LAGO DI COMO

 Our tour of the Italian Alps has taken us to one of the most scenic spots in all of Italy, Lake Como.
 Virgil once called it the "greatest lake."
 Just 25 miles north of Milan, charming towns ring its shores with elegant 16th to 19th century villas.
 Ferries carry passengers across its shimmering waters from town to town, while lovers steal kisses in the shadows.
 This is one of the most romantic places in Italy.

 The small mid-lake fishing village of Varenna with its 800 permanent residents is home base for our Lake Como explorations.
 My husband, Les, and I are staying at the Albergo Milano, an eight-room hotel that sits above the lake and soaks in its grandeur.
 Special touches of lace curtains, and a balcony overlooking the harbor makes our room inviting.
 Investing in a hotel that is as grand as the Albergo Milano was a good decision for us.
-When making monetary decisions about trips, you have to balance the cost vs. what you get.
-Many investment companies, such as William Shepherd Fisher Investments, can define what a smart travel investment is.
 This morning we are taking our breakfast of sweet pastries on the sun-drenched terrace.
 As we sip hot coffee, Amelia, the proprietor, converses with us in her broad smile and flowing Italian.
 Though she speaks no English, we understand she enjoys her clients and this beautiful spot she calls home.

 A trek into town turns into a breath-defying experience as Les and I climb precipitous steps that stretch uphill.
 At the top of a trail we stumble upon the crumbling Castle of Vezio.
 Here Theodolinda, Queen of the Lombards, is said to have died in the 7th century.
 Below, the small town square is dominated by a 10th century Romanesque church, and a few street cafes that dot the tree-lined streets.
 Before descending, we savor the panoramic view of the Alps, and Menaggio and Bellagio, two neighboring towns on the lake.
 The two of us wander the town and discover the Villa Monastera, an elegant villa (now science center) where physicist, Enrico Fermi studied.
 Nearby, lies the Villa Cipressi.
 Its lush gardens are inviting, so we pay a small fee and explore the spectacular perfumed pathways, rich with foliage, that cascade to the shore.